Mike Hollis (00:00:00):

 Well, I think, the first and probably the most important answer I would give you is as us, as our, our drive for perfection.
 I mean, if I’m a business owner, I want, I want it to be top-notch.
 I want it to be as good as I can get it.
 And as far as work ethic is concerned, you know, you, you have to understand guys that get to NFL level.
 Like we talked about before, it’s not something they just woke up one day and now they’re an NFL player.
 They worked their butts off to be there.
 And I did as well clearly, but, you know, being, getting to that level, the the road to getting to the NFL and, and then maintaining that as well is, is very, very challenging.
 And it’s rewarding because you know, how much work you’ve put in there, uh, to get to that level and then to maintain that level as long as you could possibly do.

 Mike Hollis (00:35:02):

-Of course. so I think that that is, is it, it boils right back down into the real world mentality where, I, I, you know, again, I, I catch myself being a little, biased in a sense that, you know, I like to do things on my own because not that I don’t trust when other people do it, clearly, there’s people that know a lot more about a lot more other stuff than I do.
+Of course. so I think that that is, is it, it boils right back down into the real world mentality where, I, I, you know, again, I, I catch myself being a little, biased in a sense that, you know, I like to do things on my own because not that I don’t trust when other people do it, clearly, there are people that know a lot more about a lot more other stuff than I do.
 And I’m not gonna, I’m not going to be the one that to try to overrule them.
-And I’m, I’m definitely, you know, I know where I stand when it comes to certain professions and expertise, I’m not going to challenge anybody when they’re, when they’re experts at they do. but there’s certain things in life that if you want done yourself, you know, you’re gonna to do it good because you know that you’ve done it yourself.
+And I’m, I’m definitely, you know, I know where I stand when it comes to certain professions and expertise, I’m not going to challenge anybody when they’re experts at they do. but there are certain things in life that if you want to be done yourself, you know, you’re gonna do it good because you know that you’ve done it yourself.

 Mike Hollis (00:35:45):